Ghost Text Suggestions

 console.start();CompositeSuggestionProvider

-You can combine multiple suggestion sources using CompositeSuggestionProvider.
+Multiple suggestion sources are combined using CompositeSuggestionProvider.
 The first provider that returns a non-null suggestion wins.
-This lets you layer history-based suggestions with command-based suggestions:

 };